🌙

 Nick Szabo supporting altcoins

-Intriguingly, Szabo knows Japanese, and, of course, Satoshi chose a Japanese name for his pseudonymous identity.
+Intriguingly, Szabo knows Japanese, paralleling Satoshi's choice of a pseudonymous Japanese name.
 Also, two researchers showed in a detailed analysis of Satoshi's newly released emails that Satoshi was likely an American on the West Coast.

-Nick Szabo happens to have similar writing mannerisms to Satoshi.
+In fact, Nick Szabo has similar writing mannerisms to Satoshi.
 A group of 40 final-year Aston University stylometry students, led by Professor Jack Grieve, stated in a 2014 study of the whitepaper:

-"The number of linguistic similarities between Szabo’s writing and the Bitcoin paper is uncanny, none of the other possible authors were anywhere near as good of a match.
+"The number of linguistic similarities between Szabo’s writing and the Bitcoin paper is uncanny...
 We are pretty confident that out of the list of people regularly referred to as possibilities, Nick Szabo is the main author of the paper, though we can’t rule out the possibility that others contributed."

-Interestingly, the study concluded that Szabo was the main author of the whitepaper, while mentioning others possibly were involved.
-Further, a 2017 analysis about Satoshi's linguistics resulted in Szabo's style being most similar.
+Interestingly, the study concluded that Szabo was the main author of the whitepaper, while mentioning the possibility of contributors being involved.
+A 2017 analysis about also resulted in Szabo's style being most similar.

 Szabo's OPSEC is extraordinarily strong

-By examining the principles of Occam's Razor, it's easy to understand why Nick Szabo was the first person suspected to be Bitcoin's creator.
-Showing his strong OPSEC, many people theorized in 2011 that Szabo didn't exist and suggested his name was an alias for famous mathematician John Nash.
+By examining the principles of Occam's Razor, it's easy to understand why Nick Szabo was the first credible Satoshi candidate.
+Szabo's strong OPSEC caused many people in 2011 to theorize he didn't exist, along with his name being an alias for mathematician John Nash.
+Unsurprisingly, Szabo is an experienced user of pseudonyms:

 "In my limited experience creating Internet pseudonyms, I've been quite distracted by the continual need to avoid leaving pointers to my True Name lying around -- excess mail to/from my True Name, shared files, common peculiarities (eg misspellings in written text), traceable logins, etc....
 The hazards are everywhere."

-There is evidence potentially indicating Satoshi faked his British linguistics.
-A group of researchers determined in 2020 that Satoshi's language use was erratic, with both British and American English being used often, contrary to popular belief.
-In fact, Satoshi used American English alongside British English in the same posts and emails at times, raising the chance that Satoshi's linguistics were another red herring.
+Additionally, there is evidence potentially indicating that Satoshi faked his British linguistics.
+A 2020 analysis showed that Satoshi's linguistics were erratic, with both British and American English used often, contrary to popular belief.
+In fact, Satoshi used American alongside British English in the same posts and emails at times, raising the chances that his linguistics were another red herring.

 Hal Finney